BogdanPavlyk/new-year/README.md

 # new-year
-Hobby project of creating gmae using Java SE
+Hobby project of creating game using Java SE